Frequently asked questions

 Will solar work with a slate or flat roof?

 Yes to both.
 Slate roofs use specific hook brackets that lift individual tiles rather than drilling through them.
 Flat roofs use ballasted or fixed mounting frames angled to roughly 10 to 15 degrees for optimal generation.
-We confirm the right mounting kit and any structural checks during the survey.
+We confirm the right mounting kit and any structural checks as part of preparing your installation.

 What happens during a power cut?

 By default, most battery systems disconnect from the grid during a power cut for engineer safety.
 To keep selected circuits live you need an Emergency Power Supply (EPS) or whole-home backup feature, which is a design decision at install.
-Talk to us about backup needs at the quote stage so the right inverter and wiring are specified.
+Talk to us about backup needs before your install is booked so the right inverter and wiring are specified.

 How long do home batteries last?